'Women Borrowers form 28% of India's Retail Credit Consumer Base'

-New Delhi, March 8 (IANS) Latest insights from TransUnion CIBIL indicate sustained growth in the participation of women borrowers in India's retail credit market, which now includes more than 47 million active women borrowers.
+New Delhi: Latest insights from TransUnion CIBIL indicate sustained growth in the participation of women borrowers in India's retail credit market, which now includes more than 47 million active women borrowers.

 Over the last six years, the share of women borrowers grew to 28 per cent in September, 2020, up from 23 per cent in September, 2014, indicating increasing inclusion of women in India's credit market.
 This represents a CAGR of 21 per cent.